gravitational/teleport/rfd/00XY-session-locking.md

 message SessionLockTarget {
     // User specifies the name of a Teleport user. string User;

-    // Role specifies the name of a RBAC role. string Role;
+    // Role specifies the name of an RBAC role. string Role;

-    // Cluster specifies the name of a Teleport cluster. string Cluster;
+    // Cluster specifies the name of a Teleport cluster.
+    // A matching (remote) cluster is also unregistered and prevented from registering. string Cluster;

     // Login specifies the name of a local UNIX user. string Login;

-    // Node specified the name or UUID of a node. string Node;
+    // Node specifies the name or UUID of a node.
+    // A matching node is also unregistered and prevented from registering. string Node;

+    // MFADevice specifies the ID of an MFA device recorded in a user certificate. string MFADevice;
 }
 ```